hashicorp/consul/website/source/intro/vs/custom.html.md

 tolerant or scalable.
 Besides these limitations, they require time and resources to build and maintain.

-Consul provides the core set of features needed by a SOA out of the box.
+Consul provides the core set of features needed by an SOA out of the box.
 By using Consul, organizations can leverage open source work to reduce the time and effort spent re-inventing the wheel and can focus instead on their business applications.